 In this recipe, You will only need 5 oz of canned tuna.
 I used the Wild Planet Albacore - Wild Tuna that I purchased from my local Costco warehouse.

 In this recipe, I used spaghetti.
 Spaghetti is very long, thin, and round-shaped.
 A very popular Italian pasta.
-Bucatini, linguine, and capellini can also be used as a replacement ingredient.
+Bucatini, linguine, and capellini can also be used as replacement ingredients.

 Salted water is essential to boost the flavor of the pasta.
 You want to use at least one tablespoon of salt for 6 quarts of water.